jfallmann/diffTF_Fork/docs/chapter2.rst

   More generally, however, such messages point to a problem with your R and R libraries installation and have per se nothing to do with *diffTF*.
 In such cases, we advise to reinstall the latest version of *Bioconductor* and ask someone who is experienced with this to help you.
 Unfortunately, this issue is so general that we cannot provide any specific solutions.
 To troubleshoot and identify exactly which library or function causes this, you may run the R script that failed in debug mode and go through it line by line.
 See the next section for more details.

+  .. note:: We strongly recommend running the Singularity version of *diffTF* (version 1.2 and above) that immediately solves these issues.
+See the :ref:`changelog` for more details and the section :ref:`docs-quickstart`

 Fixing the error